 The manual of the Naish 2015 kites states very precisely -and realistic- the pressure amount (in PSI) you should provide to the kite.
-Much closer to what you would do automatically than the unrealistic maximum of 6 PSI North claims for theirkites.
+Much closer to what you would do automatically than the unrealistic maximum of 6 PSI Duotone recommends for their kites.

 The Naish has a very curious semi-one-pump system; Inflating is done by a traditional small inlet and it does fill the struts up in the same time.
 Deflating though is not done at once; there are deflate tubes on the 2 struts.
 This is due to a one way valve connection to the struts.